 Microwave our garden peas in hot water and pick up some spinach leaves – add these atop a sandwich or pizza for a veg boost or mix into stir fries and risottos, where the heat of a cooked meal will quickly wilt the spinach down.

 When you’re really pushed for time, our SteamFresh vegetables are ready in under 10 minutes and come in a dozen different mixes.
-They’re ideal for introducing new flavours to the family with a boost of veg, from the Mediterranean-inspired vegetable rice to the mini mountains of sweet Romanesco broccoli.
+They’re ideal for introducing new flavours to the family with a boost of veg, including our Mediterranean-inspired vegetable rice.

 Make meals an adventure and discover exciting new flavours together with your family.
 Work your way through a rainbow of colour, from bright red peppers and tomatoes to deep purple aubergines, and help your kids to explore the new textures and tastes.